Frequently Asked Questions

 In order to continuously improve our services based on customer feedback and our knowledge of best practices, ongoing training is provided to all operators throughout the season.

 When are the driveway markers installed and removed?

 Our driveway markers start going up in mid-October and are removed after April 15th.
 Please do not throw the markers away, as they can be re-used.
-If you would like to remove them yourself before April, kindly place them beside your house or garage and we will collect them.
+If you would like to remove them yourself before April, kindly place them beside your house or garage and notify the office so we can collect them.